fanf2/hg64/README.md

 Floating point is not used when ingesting data.
 It is used when querying summary statistics about the data:

-  * When calculating ranks and quantiles, `hg64` uses floating point multiplication and division to interpolate within the range of a bucket.
+  * When calculating ranks, `hg64` uses floating point multiplication and division to interpolate within the range of a bucket.

+  * Quantiles are floating-point numbers between 0 and 1.

   * The mean and variance are calculated in floating point, so that they are useful for histograms of small values.